cloudmesh-community/book/chapters/rest/swagger-codegen.md

 You will need to [install the Swagger Codegen tool](https://swagger.io/docs/swagger-tools/) if not yet done so.
-For OSX we recommend that you use the homebrew install via
+For macOS we recommend that you use the homebrew install via

     $ brew install swagger-codegen